-7.8 INSTALLATION - TIG WELDING
+7.7 INSTALLATION - TIG WELDING

-Before connecting hardware and shielding gas to the device, make sure that the device is disconnected from power source and switch 4 is in the OFF position.
+Before connecting hardware and shielding gas to the device, make sure that the device is disconnected from power source and switch (7) is in the OFF position.

-7.8.1 Connecting the gas cylinder
+7.7.1 Connecting the gas cylinder

-- 1. The cylinder with appropriate shielding gas, should stand upright and be secured against tipping over in accordance with safety requirements. - 2.
+- The cylinder with appropriate shielding gas, should be placed in a vertical position and secured against falling over in accordance with safety requirements (for gas cylinders under the influence). - 2.
 Make sure that the valve cylinder is closed. - 3.
-Connect properly gas regulator to cylinder valve. - 4.
-Connect the gas hose into gas regulator outlet.
-Use special clamps to seal connection. - 5.
-Connect gas hose to the TIG torch with valve.
+Connect properly gas regulator to cylinder valve.